-Take the completed form and your original proof of identity documents (one from Category A and one from Category B) to someone who has known you for a minimum of 12 months and who is listed on the electoral roll.
-This person must complete and sign the 'Referee's declaration'.
+Take your completed application form and your proof of identity documents to someone who has known you for a minimum of 12 months and who is listed on the Australian electoral roll.

 The authorised person will check the two documents you have provided as proof of identity and then complete and sign the 'Authorised person's declaration'.

 A list of persons who can witness the applicant's declaration, as prescribed in section 107 A(1) of the Evidence (Miscellaneous Provisions) Act 1958 is provided in the form.

 Once you've lodged your application form and signed ID documents, your Proof of Age card will be sent to you within 20 - 25 business days.

 Step 1: Get an application form and fill it in